microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 Terminal is being invoked on behalf of the client app launching, instead of the Terminal invoking the client application.

+### Elevation on OneCore SKUs

+This spec proposes using `ShellExecute` to elevate the Terminal window.
+However, not all Windows SKUs have support for `ShellExecute`.
+Notably, the non-Desktop SKUs, which are often referred to as "OneCore" SKUs.
+On these platforms, we won't be able to use `ShellExecute` to elevate the Terminal.
+There might not even be the concept of multiple elevation levels, or different users, depending on the SKU.

+Fortunately, this is a mostly hypothetical concern for the moment.
+Desktop is the only publicly supported SKU for the Terminal currently.
+If the Terminal ever does become available on those SKUs, we can use these proposals as mitigations.

+* If elevation is supported, there must be some other way of elevating a process.
+We could always use that mechanism instead.
+* If elevation isn't supported (I'm thinking 10X is one of these), then we could instead display a warning dialog whenever a user tries to open an elevated profile.
+  - We could take the warning a step further.
+We could add another settings validation step.
+This would warn the user if they try to mark any profiles or actions as `"elevate":true`

 ## Future considerations

 * If we wanted to go even further down the visual differentiation route, we